mgamio/blog/_posts/2020-05-12-tree-data-structure-binary-search-tree.markdown

 A binary tree can have at the most two children: a left node and a right node.
 Every node contains data with a key used to identify the data stored by the node and a value that is the data contained in the node.

-Moreover, you can search a tree data structure quickly, as you can an ordered array, and you can also insert and delete items quickly, as you can with a linked list.
+Moreover, you can search in a tree data structure quickly, as you can with an ordered array, and you can also insert and delete items quickly, as you can with a linked list.

 The following figure shows the binary tree terminology: